meltoner/agrofelis/components/mobility/motors_hub_driver/readme.md

 ![pcb-adac_details.jpg](_figures/pcb-adac_details.jpg)

-After the functionality of the board has been verified, the copper side of the PCB is/can be shielded using hot glue to prevent corrosion and improve its hardness.
+After the functionality of the board was verified, the copper side of the PCB was shielded using hot glue to prevent corrosion and improve its hardness.

 The schematics and source files to manufacture parts 1. using a regular CNC equipped with a drill, are located within the following folder :